Contest for Nier Re[in]carnation

 Unfortunately, a lot of the details had to be faded out because of the lighting but it was still fun building it anyway :)

-With some feedback from my art director, I was able to tweak the lighting a bit more to get to the final result.
+With some feedback, I was able to tweak the lighting a bit more to get closer to the final result.

-In order to fix the extremely dark image, I found that it was easier to subtract light than to add light after the render, so I went back into 3D in order to get the lighting to a point that I was happy with before returning to 2D.
+As a solution, I found that it was easier to darken the areas that were lit up than to add light after the render, so I went back into 3D in order to get the lighting to a point that I was happy with before returning to Photoshop.

 Final Image

-I started to be more satisfied with the image after balancing the lit areas and after fading some areas into darkness.
-Adding fog to separate layers of the castle walls also created more depth to go into the distance.
+I was more satisfied with the image after balancing the lit up areas and also after fading some of the details into darkness.
+I added some fog to separate layers of the castle walls to create depth and distance.